Pennsylvania's Fetterman makes 2022 US Senate run official - WTMJ

 HARRISBURG, Pa.
 (AP) — Pennsylvania’s larger-than-life lieutenant governor, the 6-foot-8, bald and tattooed John Fetterman, will run for U.S. Senate, making the announcement Monday after kicking off an exploratory fundraising campaign last month that raised over $1 million.

 It will be the second bid for U.S. Senate by the plainspoken 51-year-old Democrat.
-He may ultimately see competition from a member of Congress for his party’s nomination in what could become the nation’s most competitive Senate race in 2022.
+He may ultimately see competition from a member of Congress for his party’s nomination — U.S. Reps.
+Brendan Boyle, Chrissy Houlahan and Conor Lamb have all said they are considering running or will take a look at it — in what could become the nation’s most competitive Senate race in 2022.

 Meanwhile, on the Republican side, a number of names are circulating, including former Trump administration figures.
 Another possibility is Jeff Bartos, a suburban Philadelphia real estate investor who started running for U.S. Senate before switching horses to become Fetterman’s opponent for lieutenant governor in 2018.